oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 http://localhost:8011/

-As with the base image, you can still override managed server name and cluster name
+As with the base image, you can still override managed server name and cluster name **Build arguments**
+Three build arguments may be used to customize the image to include an application of user choice.
+By default, the build arguments point to an example application included in this sample.
+The "name" argument helps identify the name of deployment, while the "source" argument helps identify the source of the application.
+The source is copied into the image.
+So "simple_filename" helps identify the name of the file where the source is copied to

 Using swarm service creation with this image
 --------------------------------------------